Teens take part in "Great Thanksgiving Listen"

 Assign to Google Classroom

-"The Great Thanksgiving Listen" is an assignment that will last for generations, StoryCorps founder Dave Isay said.
+"The Great Thanksgiving Listen" is an assignment that will last for generations.
+That is according to StoryCorps founder Dave Isay.

 He hopes it becomes an annual tradition that brings families closer together by using modern technology to preserve the wisdom of elders.